 - Bleeding gums

-Following these gum health tips can help you avoid harmful gum disease such as periodontal disease and gingivitis.
-Also, it will help improve your overall health and give you the smile you deserve.
+Following these gum care tips can help you avoid harmful gum diseases such as periodontal disease and gingivitis.
+Also, it will help improve your overall health and give you the smile you’ve been wanting.

-Flossing at least once a day will help remove the food and plaque that goes beyond your tooth brush’s reach.
-It’s difficult for the bristles on your toothbrush to get in between each tooth, but that doesn’t mean plaque and food doesn’t build up in those spots.
-Luckily, floss is able to get in those hard to reach areas to remove food and plaque build up.
-Flossing once a day will help gums and teeth stay cleaner and healthier.
+Daily flossing is one of the best ways you can care for your gums.
+Flossing at least once a day will help remove the food and plaque that goes beyond your toothbrush’s reach.
+It’s difficult for the bristles on your toothbrush to get in between each tooth, but that doesn’t mean plaque and food don’t build up in those spots.
+Luckily, floss is able to get in those hard-to-reach areas to remove food and plaque build-up.
+Just be careful not to push the floss too hard into the gums as this can cause pain and irritation.

 Good brushing habits also depend on having a good toothbrush.
 Toothbrushes should be replaced every three to four months, or sooner if the bristles start to fray.

-Also be sure to use mouthwash for extra protection against plaque and tartar build up.
-Mouthwash can help reduce plaque, prevent or reduce gingivitis, and reduce the speed that tarter develops.
+Also, be sure to use mouthwash for extra protection against plaque and tartar buildup.
+Mouthwash can help reduce plaque, prevent or reduce gingivitis, and reduce the speed that tartar develops.

-In order to maintain good oral health, it’s important that you visit your dentist regularly to prevent harmful disease such as gingivitis and periodontal disease.
-If you’re in the Reno NV area and looking for a simple how to improve gum health solution, be sure to connect with Dr. Kulesa’s office today and get an appointment scheduled.
+In order to maintain good oral health, it’s important that you visit your dentist regularly to prevent harmful gum diseases such as gingivitis and periodontal disease.
+This September, celebrate National Gum Care Month with a trip to your Reno dentist!
+If you’re in the Reno, NV area and looking for a simple gum care solution, be sure to connect with Dr. Kulesa’s office today and get an appointment scheduled.